M&M’s Introducing New Chocolate Bars And Classic Candies With Hazelnut Spread

 “We’re continuing to recognize and anticipate demand.
 We’re excited to debut M&M’s Chocolate Bars, and know that our M&M’s fans and chocolate bar lovers alike will appreciate the delicious taste that comes from our rich and creamy chocolate.
 We’re equally passionate for the launch of M&M’s Hazelnut Spread Chocolate Candies next year.
 We’re thrilled to deliver this new flavor with color and fun, in a way that only M&M’s can.”

-Family-owned Mars, which is headquartered in McLean, Virgina, has been producing food items for more than a century.
+Family-owned Mars, which is headquartered in McLean, Virginia, has been producing food items for more than a century.
 In addition to M&M’s, they also produce brands such as Snickers, Twix, Milky Way, Dove, Extra, Orbit, and Skittles.